CorbinBullard/BearBnb/README.md

 # BearBnb

-Remotebnb is a soft clone of Airbnb.
+BearBnB is a soft clone of Airbnb.

 Check out [BearBnB](https://bearbnb-iy1a.onrender.com/)